-Laissez-faire: Laissez-faire is an economic system in which transactions between private parties are without any form of government intervention such as regulation, privileges, tariffs and subsidies.
-Proponents of laissez-faire argue for a complete separation of government from the economic sector.

-Animal Husbandry: Animal husbandry is the branch of agriculture concerned with animals that are raised for meat, fibre, milk, eggs, or other products.
-It includes day-to-day care, selective breeding, and the raising of livestock.
+- Laissez-faire: Laissez-faire is an economic system in which transactions between private parties are without any form of government intervention such as regulation, privileges, tariffs and subsidies.
+Proponents of laissez-faire argue for a complete separation of government from the economic sector. - Animal husbandry: Animal husbandry is the branch of agriculture concerned with animals that are raised for meat, fibre, milk, eggs, or other products.
+It includes day-to-day care, selective breeding, and the raising of livestock. - Breed: A breed is a specific group of domestic animals having homogeneous appearance, homogeneous behavior, and/or other characteristics that distinguish it from other organisms of the same species. - Pig farming: It is the raising and breeding of domestic pigs as livestock and is a branch of animal husbandry.

-Dairy: A dairy is a business enterprise established for the harvesting or processing of animal milk- mostly from cows or goats, but also from buffaloes, sheep, horses, or camels-for human consumption.

-Frozen Semen: Frozen semen is a method of preserving semen for future artificial insemination, even after the death of the donor.

-Breed: A breed is a specific group of domestic animals having homogeneous appearance, homogeneous behavior, and/or other characteristics that distinguish it from other organisms of the same species.

-Poultry: Poultry refers to domesticated birds kept by humans for their eggs, meat, or feathers.

-Pig farming-It is the raising and breeding of domestic pigs as livestock and is a branch of animal husbandry.
 Pigs are farmed principally for food and skins.

-- 1. Write a note on Planning Commission.

-- 2. Discuss the third five-year plan.

-- 3. Analyze the contribution of the Ministry of Agriculture to promote agriculture.

-- 4. Examine horticulture research.

-- 5. Given an account on Central Cattle Development Organizations.
+- 1. Write a short note on Planning Commission. - 2.
+Write a short note on the third five-year plan. - 3.
+What is the contribution of the Ministry of Agriculture to promote agriculture? - 4.
+What is horticulture research? - 5.
+Give an account on Central Cattle Development Organizations.

-- 6. Critically analyze the role of the Planning Commission and fiveyear plans in Indian Economy. - 7.
-Write an essay on the agriculture policy of post-independent India. - 8.
-Discuss the horticulture development in contemporary India. - 9.
+- 1. Critically analyze the role of the Planning Commission and five-year plans in India. - 2.
+Describe the agriculture policy of post-independent India. - 3.
+Discuss the horticulture development in contemporary India. - 4.
 Estimate the role of animal husbandry in agriculture sector.

-Bipan Chandra, Miridula Mukherjee, Aditya Mukherjee.
+- Chandra, Bipin, Miridula Mukherjee and Aditya Mukherjee.
 2008.
-India since Independence, Haryana: Penguin Books.

-G. Vengatesan.
-2007.
-History of contemporary India 1947-2007, Rajapalayam: VC Publications.

-Grover B.L, and Grover S. 2007.
+India since Independence.
+New Delhi: Penguin Books. - Grover B.L, and Grover S. 2007.
 A New Look at Modern Indian History.
-New Delhi: S. Chand & Company.
+New Delhi: S. Chand & Company. - Vengatesan, G. 2012.
+History of Contemporary India 1947-2007.
+Rajapalayam: VC Publications. - Ramachandra Guha.
+2008.
+India after Gandhi.
+New Delhi: Harper Collins. - Gilbert, G. John.

-G. John Gilbert.
 2006.
-Contemporary History of India, New Delhi: Anmol Publications Pvt.
+Contemporary History of India.
+New Delhi: Anmol Publications Pvt.
 Ltd.

-UNIT-7-DAIRY DEVELOPMENT
+UNIT 7 DAIRY DEVELOPMENT